Skip to main content

 Poor evidence later becomes a legal risk issue

-When something goes wrong, the question quickly becomes what the business actually did and what leadership could see.
+When something goes wrong, the question quickly becomes what the business actually did, what leadership could see, and whether reasonable steps were demonstrated.

 Self-Assessment